 Types of travel insurance

-As you can see, there are several types of travel insurance coverage from which you can choose.
-The best option depends on your unique situation, the trip you’re taking, your budget, and many other factors.
+As you can see, you can choose from several types of travel insurance coverage.
+The best option depends on your situation, trip, budget, and more.

-Here are just a few of the types of travel coverage from which you can typically choose:
+Here are just a few of the types of travel coverage you can often choose from:

-- Trip cancellation or interruption: This covers some or all of your trip costs if you’re forced to cancel it or if a travel interruption cuts it short for any reason.
-Some also cover additional costs you might incur if you’re forced to stay longer due to airline or other delays.
+• Trip cancellation or interruption: This covers some or all of your trip costs if you’re forced to cancel it or a travel interruption cuts it short for any reason.
+Some also cover additional costs you incur if you’re forced to stay longer due to airline or other delays.

-- Medical assistance: If you or one of your fellow travelers is injured or gets sick during your travels, this covers costs that your existing health insurance won’t.
+• Medical assistance: If you or one of your fellow travelers is injured or gets sick during your travels, this covers costs your health insurance won’t.

-- Lost baggage and personal belongings: These plans reimburse you for any luggage or belongings that might be lost, damaged, or stolen over the course of your trip.
+• Lost baggage and personal belongings: These plans reimburse you for luggage or belongings that are lost, damaged, or stolen on your trip.

-- Rental car coverage: If you’re renting a vehicle during your travels, this coverage can protect you in case you’re in an accident.
+• Rental car coverage: If you’re renting a vehicle during your travels, this coverage can protect you if you’re in an accident.

 You can also choose what’s called 24-hour assistance if you want extra help along the way.
 With this coverage, you’ll get access to a 24-7 hotline that can help you book flights, find a doctor or lawyer, make reservations, and more.